dairycultist/NoMoreWandering/README.md

 more mobs

-more underground structures with resource loot, and more uses for resource loot, encouraging setting up a base camp from which you go underground
+more uses for resources, encouraging setting up a base camp from which you go underground

 ## World